interplaynetary/free-association/src/lib/commons/README.md

-# Circles: Slot-Native Mutual-Priority Allocation System
+# Commons: Slot-Native Mutual-Priority Allocation System

 A decentralized peer-to-peer resource allocation algorithm for the free-association project.
 This system enables fair distribution of resources based on mutual recognition and bilateral relationships, with precise time/location matching at the slot level.

 ## Overview

-The Circles module implements a **Slot-Native Two-Tier Allocation Algorithm** that allocates resources between participants based on their recognition of each other.
+The Commons module implements a **Slot-Native Two-Tier Allocation Algorithm** that allocates resources between participants based on their recognition of each other.
 The system works at the slot level - each availability slot is allocated independently using the same recognition-based logic, enabling real-world constraints like time and location matching.

 ### Key Features